Matri-Design-LLC/matritools/docs/example3.rst

         modify_rod(cat_rod, row['CatColors'])
         modify_rod(dog_rod, row['DogColors'])

-        # add copies of all NodeFileRows from glyph to NodeFile
+        # add copies of all Nodes from glyph to NodeFile
         ntf.add_glyph(glyph)

-        # all changes, such as adding rings, made to the glyph remain and can effect the logic of next iteration of the loop
-        # after adding the glyph's NodeFileRows to the NodeFile, it may be necessary to do some clean up such as
-        # removing the rings we added.
-        for node_row in temp_rows:
-            glyph.node_file_rows.remove(node_row)
-        temp_rows.clear()

     # create csv file to use in Antz
     ntf.write_to_csv()